Ecconia/FusePort/README.md

 - Multi-level bypass
 - Setting: Default accept/request/deny
 - Handling multiple requests at once.
+- Nobody really has a good word for the 'a' in /tpa.
+Time to ditch it, tp accept does a better job!

 PS: If you know a plugin which provides all these features, let 'me' know :)